-(Our friends from Australia and elsewhere in the Southern Hemisphere will probably prefer to celebrate the September equinox with our collection of spring poetry on Lit2Go.
-We’ve noticed a large influx of subscribers from Australia lately.
-Welcome!)
+(Our friends from Australia and elsewhere in the Southern Hemisphere will probably prefer to celebrate the September equinox with our collection of spring poetry on Lit2Go.)

 Most classrooms I visit in autumn have sprouted colorful leaf bulletin board borders or other signs of the fall season.
 This may be especially true in parts of Florida where we have to do a whole lot of explaining when it comes to seasons.
 The days may be a little less hot, but the palm trees stay green with the fronds firmly attached.
 When teaching fourth grade in Florida, I used to have someone in Pennsylvania send me a box of fall leaves each year so students could experience the feel, the smell, and even the sound of crunching fall leaves.

 The rich sensory descriptions in poetry offer an additional avenue to understanding seasonal change.
 I’ve selected eight autumn poems from our Lit2Go audiobook collection.
 Click on the title of any of the poems below to jump to the appropriate page on Lit2Go.
 Each poem page includes the text and an MP3 audio file.
 Use the audio files with the whole class, in listening centers, or you can even send Lit2Go audio files home with students on an MP3 capable device.
 Most of the linked poems also include a PDF of the poem formatted for printing and a suggested activity using the poem.
 Use the PDFs as handouts or on bulletin boards.

 For a dozen or so additional ideas on using these poems, see the post How To Use Lit2Go Audiobooks in Your Classroom.